 With hundreds of years of Masonic history documented and recorded by Brethren long gone (and sadly forgotten), your average Masonic reader is spoilt for choice when it comes to Masonic literature.

-In this article, I will be sharing with you 17 must-read books for Freemasons which have been suggested by Masons who were asked this question on various Masonic FB Groups.
+In this article, I will be sharing with you 17 must-read books for Freemasons which have been suggested by Masons who were asked this question on various Masonic Groups.

 The Principles of Masonic Law

 Written by Albert Mackey and first published in 1856.
 The book is generally an essay of the laws, usages, and landmarks of Freemasonry.